 The objective of this study was to determine the degree of conservation of NP among all sequenced influenza A viruses isolates and to identify small-molecule binding sites in conserved regions, which may form potential target sites for future antiviral drug discovery.
-The protein structure of NP was based on the recently published X-ray structure (Ng et al., 2008) of an H5N1 isolate with the missing amino acids residues 79-86 build by ab-initio modelling with the i-Tasser server (Zhang, 2008).
+The protein structure of NP was based on the recently published X-ray structure (Ng et al., 2008) of an H5N1 isolate with the missing amino acids residues 79-86 build by abinitio modelling with the i-Tasser server (Zhang, 2008).
 Sequence conservation may arise due to functionally important sites, such as interaction sites or targeting signals, sites important in maintaining the protein structure (Schueler-Furman and Baker, 2003) or on the RNA level as packaging signals (Gog et al., 2007).
 Variable sites on the other hand may arise due to adaptation to different hosts or due to evolutionary pressure to escape the host immune system.
-Significant amounts of NP were detected on the surface of infected cells, which enables the detection by the host immune system (Yewdell, Frank, and Gerhard, 1981).
-In established functionally important regions we find high conservation, for example in the bipartite nuclear localisation signal (residues 198 to 216) (Wang, Palese, and ONeill, 1997), Trp207, Arg208, Gly209 and Gly212 are conserved at grade 9.
+Significant amounts of NP were detected on the surface of infected cells, which enables the detection by the host immune system (Yewdell et al., 1981).

+In established functionally important regions we find high conservation, for example in the bipartite nuclear localisation signal (residues 198 to 216) (Wang et al., 1997), Trp207, Arg208, Gly209 and Gly212 are conserved at grade 9.
 In addition it was shown that Arg204, Trp207 and Arg208 bind to the viral polymerase (Marklund et al., 2012).
+In the nuclear accumulation signal

+Fig. 5.
+Illustration of the interaction between the tail loop and its binding pocket.
+The tail loop is based on the structure PDB-ID 2IQH (Ye et al., 2006) that was fitted onto the 2QO6 structure analysed here.

-In the nuclear accumulation signal (residues 327 to 345) (Davey, Dimmock, and Colman, 1985) Ala332, Ala337 and Glu339 are conserved at grade 9.
-Significant conservation was found near the putative RNA binding grove in two flaps overlooking a highly conserved α -helix (figure 1).
+(residues 327 to 345) (Davey et al., 1985) Ala332, Ala337 and Glu339 are conserved at grade 9.
+Significant conservation was found near the putative RNA binding grove in two flaps overlooking a highly conserved α -helix (Fig. 1).
 Previously it was found that mutation of Asp72, Arg74, Lys113, Arg156, Arg174, Arg175, Arg195, Arg199, Lys325 and Arg361 to alanine impaired the incorporation of viral RNA (Li et al., 2009).
 All of those residues except Arg174 and Arg195 are conserved at grade 8 or 9.
 Another region of conservation can be found in the tail loop (residues 402-428), which facilitates NP oligomerisation by binding to a corresponding pocket formed between the NP body and head domain.
 Gln409, Pro410, Phe412, Gln415 and Pro419 in the tail loop are conserved at grade 9, while many other residues including Arg416 show conservation at grade 8.
 The mutation Phe412Ala was shown to decrease the transcription of viral RNA (Li et al., 2009).
-Figure 5 shows the binding of the tail loop into a cavity between head and body domain.
+Fig. 5 shows the binding of the tail loop into a cavity between head and body domain.

 Table 3 shows the conservation grades of residues of the tail loop binding pocket, which are in close contact with the tail loop.
 Notable the mutation Arg267Ala decreased the assembly of the viral NP by 50%, while the Glu339Ala completely abolished NP formation (Chan et al., 2010).
 Also mutation of the highly conserved Glu449 located near to the tail loop in the helix of the head domain decreases assembly of NP (Chan et al., 2010).
-It was recently shown that isolated NP exists in equilibrium between monomers and trimers and mutations Arg416Ala, Glu339Ala stabilise the monomeric form, while Tyr148Ala shifts the equilibrium to the trimeric form (Chenavas et al., 2013).
+It was recently shown that isolated NP exists in equilibrium between monomers and trimers and mutations Arg416Ala, Glu339Ala stabilise the monomeric form, while Tyr148Ala shifts the equilibrium to the trimeric form Chenavas et al. (2013).
 Arg416 is located in the tail loop and shows a limited residue variety of Arg, Lys and Gly with a conservation grade of 8.
-While the wild-type monomer cannot be crystallised, a crystal structure of the monomeric mutant Arg416Ala showed that the tail loop is folded onto its own body domain covering the tail loop binding site (Chenavas et al., 2013).
-Furthermore, Chenavas et al (Chenavas et al., 2013) postulated that the wild-type monomer is stabilised by phosphorylation of Ser165 and showed using biophysical measurements that a phosphomimetic mutation Ser165Asp leads to a monomeric NP.
-This explains the high conservation of Ser165 (table 3) that only allows for a substitution by a Thr residue in some virus isolates.
+While the wildtype monomer cannot be crystallised, a crystal structure of the